01 of 08

 Church Street Hotel, Camberwell

 This fun family-run hotel in Camberwell, south London features 31 rooms kitted out with brightly colored walls, kitsch Latin American accessories and hand-painted Mexican tiles.
 The 24-hour Havana Bar serves free tea and coffee throughout the day and is stocked with an impressive selection of tequilas and beers available through an honesty bar system.
-There's no tube station in the immediate area but there are plenty of buses that connect to central London within 30 minutes and it's a 10-minute walk to Denmark Hill rail station.
+For breakfast, try their Angels & Gypsies Restaurant.
+There's no tube station in the immediate area but there are plenty of buses that connect to central London within 30 minutes and it's a ten-minute walk to Denmark Hill rail station.
 Don't miss the unlimited continental breakfast for just £5.

 07 of 08